T809DATA/T809DATA_2024/04_backprop/README.md

 ### Section 2.3

 Now train your network and test it on the Iris dataset.
 Use 80% (as usual) for training.
+At the beginning of your solution, before you load the data, use a seed that is unique to you: `torch.manual_seed(<your-seed>)`.
+This will ensure your results are unique.
+For reproducibility, make a note of your `seed` and submit it with your results.

 1. Calculate the accuracy
 2. Produce a confusion matrix for your test features and test predictions
 3. Plot the `E_total` as a function of iterations from your `train_nn` function.